I’m sure you’ve seen the sight — dogs who look (and act) just like their owners.

-Do you remember that animated movie, 101 Dalmatians?
+But, have you ever wondered why?
+Did you see that animated movie, 101 Dalmatians?
 It was such a unique movie because it showed a different side of the canine world.
-Of course, none of it is real, it was not based on a real story, but there is a part in it that is one of my favorites because it shows how our dogs are our reflections.
+Of course, none of it is real.
+It’s not based on a real story, but there’s a part in it that shows how much dogs resemble us.

-It’s that scene in 101 Dalmatians right in the beginning when different owners are walking by with their dogs on leashes and the dogs look like their owners.
-Remember it?
-I like it because it is a visual representation of the fact that dogs do reflect their owners.
+It’s that scene in 101 Dalmatians, right in the beginning, when different owners are strolling along with their dogs —- and the dogs look just like their owners.
+Remember?
+I like it because it’s a great visual representation of what I’ve always observed.

-An Article in Psychology Today, “Life History and Owner’s Nature Shape a Dog’s Personality”, suggests that the owner’s attributes shape the dog’s overall behavior.
-It talks about a massive study that was conducted in Budapest, Hungary and was published in the Behavioral Processes journal.
+An Article in Psychology Today, “Life History and Owner’s Nature Shape a Dog’s Personality”, suggests that an owner’s attributes shape the dog’s overall behavior.
+It talks about a massive study that was conducted in Budapest, Hungary and published in the Behavioral Processes journal.

 An interesting fact was that dogs owned by men seemed calmer than those owned by women.
-Dogs who lived in a household with other dogs seemed more mellow and trained dogs seemed calmer than those who weren’t trained.
+(Okay, I hear you!)
+And, pups who lived in a household with other dogs seemed more mellow.
+And it followed that trained dogs seemed calmer than those who weren’t trained.

-The test showed that the dog’s sociability was determined by age and by the time and attention that the owner spends with the dog.
-If the dog is loved and spent quality time with, the more social it will become.
+The test revealed that the dog’s sociability was determined by age and the time and attention that the owner spent with the dog.
+When the pup spent more time by the owner’s side, they developed more social skills.

 Well, that stands to reason, doesn’t it?
-It just shows how much dogs are our relfections — even in this sense.
+It just shows how much our pups are like us — even in this sense.

 Fearful traits in dogs were also studied.
-These are the animals that are scared.
+These are the animals that appeared frightened.
 Have they been abused?
 Have they been homeless?
-What has made them so fearful?
-Animal shelters are full of them and have proven time and again that with just a lot of love from the right new owner, these dogs can come out of their emotional shell and be truly happy.
+What made them so fearful?
+Animal shelters are full of skittish dogs.
+Yet, we all know that with a loving owner, these pups can get over their fear and learn to enjoy just being a dog!